 The specific toxic chemical pollutants were not defined in the DOI, but were later developed by the Four Parties, and include the following 18 contaminants.
 The 10 toxics in bold text subsequently became the focus of reduction efforts because they were deemed to have significant sources along the Niagara River.

-Arsenic Chrysene Mercury
+- Arsenic

-Benz(a)anthracene Dieldrin, Mirex/Photomirex
+- Benz(a)anthracene

-Benzo(a)pyrene DDT Octochlorostyrene
+- Benzo(a)pyrene

-Benzo(b)fluoranthene Dioxin PCBs (Polychlorinated

-Benzo(k)fluoranthene Hexachlorobenzene biphenyls),

-Chlordane Lead Tetrachloroethylene Toxaphene
+- Benzo(b) fluoranthene

+- Benzo(k) fluoranthene

-- · · ·
+- Chlordane